 Black History Month got its start in 1926 when Dr. Carter G. Woodson, an African American, promoted Negro History Week in February.

 The time was selected because it included the birthdays of Frederick Douglass and Abraham Lincoln which had been notable dates for the black community since the start of the twentieth century.

-Black History Month has no overall coordinating body - anybody can organise an event.
-Consequently, every year sees an eclectic mix - from historical walks to seminars - organised by, for example, local authorities, schools, and voluntary organisations.
+Black History Month has no overall coordinating body - anybody can organize an event.
+Consequently, every year sees an eclectic mix - from historical walks to seminars - organized by, for example, local authorities, schools, and voluntary organizations.

 Today Black History Month is celebrated not only in the US but around the globe by five different countries.